-TSA is used to monitor and control the generators with known stability concerns as defined in Manual-03: Section 5.
-Since TSA uses real-time system conditions to assess stability, the limits tend to be less conservative or less restrictive than the M-03 Section 5 procedures.
-The Section 5 limits are usually determined using conservative assumptions in order to cover a wider range of operating conditions.
+TSA is used to monitor and control the generators with known stability concerns as defined in PJM Manual-03B.
+Since TSA uses real-time system conditions to assess stability, the limits tend to be less conservative or less restrictive than the manual operational procedures.
+The operational procedure limits are usually determined using conservative assumptions in order to cover a wider range of operating conditions.
 For scheduled transmission outages, TSA studies are used to determine the stability limits.
-For forced outages, the Section 5 procedure limits are used until a real-time TSA run is completed.
-PJM will also use the Section 5 stability limits in certain cases, such as when TSA is down or the plant/generator model has not been fully benchmarked.
+For forced outages, the Manual-03B operational procedure limits are used until a real-time TSA run is completed.
+PJM will also use the Manual-03B operational procedure stability limits in certain cases, such as when TSA is down.